PrzemyslawKrauze/GrasshopperForMidasCivil/README.md

 # GrasshopperForMidasCivil
-Grasshopper component for converting Rhino geometry to Midas Civil Command shell
+Grasshopper component for converting Rhino geometry to Midas Civil commands

 ## What problem it solves?
 Lack of link between Rhino and Midas Civil